 Contrary to the common perception of sunflowers having only yellow color, some sunflowers also have a red color.
 Other more notable but rare sunflowers have colors ranging from white, orange, lime, and even a mix of multicolor.

 The red sunflower has bright red color due to its pigment that absorbs all other light wavelengths except red.
 “Red Sun” and “Moulin Rouge” are two popular sunflower varieties that have a red color.

 It has a magnificent crimson-red bloom that has bright petals and small yellow dots at the center.
 It attracts birds and bees in your yard.

 The red sunflower is an annual flower and grows best in full sun.
 The usual blooming period is from August to September and takes 7 to 14 days from seed to germination.

-The red sunflower is an excellent addition to flower bouquet due to the large flower size and distinct bright color.
+The red sunflower is an excellent addition to the flower bouquet due to its large flower size and distinct bright color.